echo3Dco/Unity-WebGL-echo3D-demo-Aquarium/README.md

 ## See it Live
-The built WebGL application is via github pages.
+The built WebGL application is available to preview via github pages.
 Check out https://echo3dco.github.io/Unity-WebGL-echo3D-demo-Aquarium/ to load the aquarium.
 Allow a few minutes for the application to stream and load assets.
+When it is complete, it will prompt you to press any key to unveil the aquarium.

 ## Setup